WordPress/gutenberg/docs/getting-started/tutorial.md

 	To see all the attributes associated with the Copyright Date Block, add <code>console.log( attributes );</code> at the top of the <code>Edit()</code> function.
 This can be useful when building and testing a custom block.
 </div>

-Now you can remove the “Testing” message and add a `TextControl`.
+Now, you can remove the "Testing" message and add a `TextControl`.
 It should include:

-1. A `label` property set to “Starting year”
+1. A `label` property set to "Starting year"
 2. A `value` property set to the attribute `startingYear`
 3. An `onChange` property that updates the `startingYear` attribute whenever the value changes